Safarveisi/DRL/README.md

 ## Algorithms
 ### DQN and Double DQN
-You can access the double Deep Q-Network (DDQN) implementation in the file named `ddqn.py`.
+You can access the implementation for double deep Q-Network (DDQN) in `ddqn.ipynb`.
+### Prioritized-experience-replay Double DQN
+You can access the implementation for DDQN with prioriztized experince replay in `pddqn.ipynb`.
-### Prioritized Experience replay Double DQN
+### Dual Double DQN
+You can access the implementation for the dual architecture in `dddqn.ipynb`
+### Proximal Policy Optimization (policy gradient)
 TBD